jakecyr/pro-coder/README.md

 - `procoder.openAISecret`: Your OpenAI API key.
 - `procoder.maxTokens`: The max number of tokens to use generating the response along with the context referenced.
-- `procoder.model`: The OpenAI model to use.
+- `procoder.model`: The OpenAI model to use. **Make sure the model name you enter is compatible with the completion type selected, otherwise a 404 error will be returned.**
 - `procoder.completionType`: Whether to use a chat completion (ChatGPT) or a normal text completion.